cloudbase/cloudbase-init-ci/README.rst

 argus-ci is a continuous integration framework, built atop of `Tempest`_ and `OpenStack`_.
-It's original purpose is to be a CI for the `cloudbaseinit`_ project, but it's pretty decoupled and can be used for other testing purposes.
+Its original purpose is to be a CI for the `cloudbaseinit`_ project, but it's pretty decoupled and can be used for other testing purposes.